 There are some trust strategies that serve very specific estate needs.
 One of the most widely used is a living trust with an A-B trust provision.
 The purpose of an A-B trust arrangement (also called a "marital and bypass trust combination”) is to enable both spouses to use the applicable estate tax exemption upon their deaths, which shelters more assets from federal estate taxes.

-Even so, many states and the District of Columbia still have their own estate and/or inheritance taxes (Maryland has both), many have exclusions of less than the federal exclusion amount, and only two (Hawaii and Maryland) have portability provisions.
+Even so, many states and the District of Columbia still have their own estate and/or inheritance taxes (Maryland has both), many have exclusions of less than the federal exclusion amount, and most do not have portability provisions.
 By funding a bypass trust up to the state exclusion amount, you could shelter the first spouse’s exclusion amount from the state estate tax.

 A living trust with an A-B trust provision can help ensure that a couple takes full advantage of the estate tax exclusion for both spouses.
 When the first spouse dies, two separate trusts are created.
 An amount of estate assets up to the applicable exclusion amount is placed in the B trust (or bypass trust).
 The balance is placed in the surviving spouse’s A trust (or marital trust), which qualifies for the estate tax marital deduction.
 This then creates two taxable entities, each of which is entitled to use the exclusion.

 The B trust is included in the taxable estate when the first spouse dies.
 But because it doesn’t exceed the estate tax exclusion amount, no estate taxes will actually be paid.
 The surviving spouse retains complete control of the assets in the A trust.
 He or she can also receive income from the B trust and can even withdraw principal when needed for health, education, support, or maintenance.